The-Capstone-Project/Clearch/README.md

 The `packager.py` script automates the build and packaging process of the Rust project.
 It performs the following steps:

-1. Changes to the Rust project directory.
+1. Implements changes in the Rust project directory.
 2. Builds the Rust project using `cargo build --release`.
 3. Installs `cargo-deb` if it is not already installed.
 4. Packages the executable into a `.deb` file using `cargo deb`.